v4n00/page-text-finder/README.md

 3. Unarchive the `page-text-finder-master` folder
 4. Open Chrome and go to `chrome://extensions/`
 5. Enable Developer mode (top right corner)
-6. Click on "Load unpacked" and select the folder where you unarchived the repository
+6. Click on "Load unpacked" and select the folder that you unarchived
 7. Restart Chrome

 ## Usage